-For those of you who aren’t familiar with mystery shopping, it’s a job where a company pays you to pose like a regular customer and then provide feedback to the company on things like how clean the store was or how well the employees interacted with you.
+For those of you who aren’t familiar with mystery shopping, it’s a job where a company pays you to pose like a regular customer and then provide feedback to the company on things such as how clean the store was or how well the employees interacted with you.

-In exchange for your feedback, they pay you a fee and in most cases they will ask you to make a purchase and will reimburse you up to a set dollar amount.
+In exchange for your feedback, they pay you a fee, and in most cases they’ll ask you to make a purchase, then reimburse you up to a set dollar amount.

 Be Careful of Mystery Shopping Scams

-If you’ve looked into mystery shopping before, you know that there are a lot of scammers that are trying to take advantage of this industry’s growing popularity.
+If you’ve looked into mystery shopping before, you know there are a lot of scammers trying to take advantage of this industry’s growing popularity.

-A few rules: NEVER pay to join a mystery shopping company.
-The legitimate ones never ask for a payment for you.
+A few rules: Never pay to join a mystery shopping company.
+The legitimate ones never ask for a payment from you.

-And lastly, check to see if they mystery shopping company is a member of the MSPA.
-They are the official organization that is in charge of regulating mystery shopping companies.
+And lastly, check to see if the mystery shopping company is a member of the MSPA — the official organization in charge of regulating mystery shopping companies.